Water supply in Afghanistan: Service provision in urban areas

 The government has a policy of creating decentralized local public utilities run on the basis of commercial principles.
 Prior to 2007 there was a Central Authority for Water Supply and Sewerage (CAWSS) with provincial water departments in the 14 Afghan towns that had piped water supply systems.
 The entity did not perform well and was not run on the basis of private sector principles.
 As part of sector reforms the agency was dissolved and replaced by the Afghan Water Supply and Sewerage Corporation (AUWSSC), a holding company for local utilities called "Strategic Business Units" that are to be run based on commercial principles.
-As of 2010, the utility in Herat (see above) was probably the corporation's best-run strategic business unit in the country.

 There are few qualified technical staff due to low salaries and poor working environments.
 Most of the staff working on projects are funded by donors and leave once a project ends.
 However, there are encouraging exceptions.
 For example, a brother-and-sister team in the city of Ghazni increased revenue collection from water tariffs by 75%, aided by the fact that meters located within premises can only be read by a woman if no man is in the house.